lead generation

 In this final chapter,

-we will explore how to effectively leverage analytics and metrics to refine your lead generation efforts, improve ROI,
+we will explore leveraging analytics and metrics effectively to refine your lead generation efforts, improve ROI,

 and achieve your business goals.